Doctor Who Viewing Tips & Notes

 - The Doctor has a name but will only reveal it in special circumstances, to certain people (viewers do not know it).

 - Regeneration can occur willingly or as the result of dire circumstances.
 All memories stay while personality quirks and traits change.
-However, the Doctor can learn traits from previous incarnations (i.e. to not be so serious).
+However, the Doctor can learn traits from previous incarnations (i.e. to not be too serious).

-- Accept that you’re not going to like any incarnation of The Doctor at first.
+- Accept that you're not going to like any incarnation of The Doctor at first.
 You will also initially hate every newly regenerated Doctor replacing the previous Doctor.
+However, they each grown on you with time.

 - Similarly, be aware that you will likely not be happy with each new companion at first.